vindarel/common-lisp-course-in-videos/README.md

 > I get distracted because of his french accent.

 Dietmar, October of 2022.
-Doing my best and started to practice with a friend (one note: there are subtitles to help)
+Doing my best and started to practice with a friend :S (one note: there are subtitles to help).

 > Very thorough!
 And the lisp cookbook online was a great supplement/introduction to the concepts in this course :)

 Sam, on July of 2022.
 Rated 5/5.

+> [french] J'en suis à la moitié.
+La pédagogie est au rendez-vous et c'est vraiment cool! Ça donne envie d'aller plus loin.
+Merci pour ce travail.

+("I did half of the course.
+Pedagogy is there as expected and it's really cool!
+Thus one wants to see more.
+Thanks for this work.")

+fredg, on Mastodon, December 2022.

 ## Conclusion